Plugins

 typeselector (includes/addeditfuncs.php) - Gives article type selector options.

-alterhtaccess - Changes the .htaccess content before writing (added in 6.1.0).
+alterhtaccess - Changes the .htaccess content before writing.

 googlemap (includes/googlemapfunc.php) - Generates google or sitemaps.org sitemap.